WGBH/stock-sales-2/app/views/collections/in-the-news.md

 Visit this part of our site to see what’s been recently added to our collection and/or to see what’s trending in the news.
 This month we focus on the recently deceased Dr. Ahmad Chalabi, who helped persuade the United States to invade Iraq and then unsuccessfully tried to attain power.
+In addition, we are highlighting a number of new clips that we have added to our site, including footage from Haditha, Iraq.